Zoltán Stieber

-Zoltán Stieber ([ˈzoltaːn ˈʃtiːbɛr]; born 16 October 1988) is a Hungarian professional footballer who plays as a winger or attacking midfielder for Újpest.
+Zoltán Stieber ([ˈzoltaːn ˈʃtiːbɛr]; born 16 October 1988) is a Hungarian professional footballer who plays as a winger or attacking midfielder for MTK Budapest.
 Having spent time in a number of Hungarian youth sides Stieber spent four years with the academy of Premier League side Aston Villa before moving to Germany where he worked his way up the league system.
 He became a regular international player for the Hungary national team including in their Euro 2016 finals squad.

 Club career

 Stieber initially played for Budapest-based Goldball '94 alongside younger brother András, before moving to Hungarian giants Újpest.
 After impressing for the capital side, he was offered trials with a selection of English clubs.
 He had an unsuccessful trials with Arsenal and Manchester United prior to signing a youth contract with Aston Villa where he played for four years.